mchalupa/dg/README.md

 ```
 ./llvm-dg-dump -mark slicing_criterion bitecode.bc > file.dot
 ```

 When using `-dump-dg` with `llvm-slicer`, the nodes should be already highlighted.
 Also a .dot file with the sliced dependence graph is generated (similar behviour can be achieved with `llvm-dg-dump` using the `-slice` switch).

-In the `tools/` directory, there are few scripts for convenient manipulation with sliced bitecode.
+In the `tools/` directory, there are a few scripts for convenient manipulation with sliced bitecode.
 First is a `sliced-diff.sh`.
 This script takes file and shows differences after slicing.
 It uses `meld` or `kompare` or just `diff` program to display the results (the first that is available on the system, in this order)